-- Created 462 snags, decaying live trees, coarse woody debris logs and canopy gaps on the 175.8 acres of the Spada Lake and Lost Lake tracts to promote mature forest characteristics in younger aged stands and provide decaying woody structures absent in much of the forest. - Continued an intensive effort to manage noxious and invasive weeds on all TRMP tracts of land, with a concentrated effort to control weed infestations within the Spada Lake Reservoir watershed. - Maintained and monitored waterfowl nest boxes at Lost Lake. - Preserved and protected old growth forest, wetlands, and riparian forest on Project lands. - Followed the restrictions of the MMHPP in all Project related activities, including implementation of the Recreation Resource Management Plan, woody habitat structure creation, and replacement of the 48" Howell-Bunger valve at the base of Culmback Dam. - Snohomish PUD biologists coordinated with Project staff regarding operations and maintenance activities to ensure that all Project activities were conducted in accordance with the TRMP, NWMP, and MMHPP.
+- Created 701 snags, decaying live trees, coarse woody debris logs and canopy gaps on the 149.2 acres of the Spada Lake tract to promote mature forest characteristics in younger aged stands and provide decaying woody structures absent in much of the forest. - Continued an intensive effort to manage invasive weeds on all TRMP tracts of land, with a concentrated effort to control weed infestations within the Spada Lake Reservoir watershed. - Maintained and monitored waterfowl nest boxes at Lost Lake. - Preserved and protected old growth forest, wetlands, and riparian forest on Project lands. - Followed the restrictions of the MMHPP in all Project related activities, including implementation of the Recreation Resource Management Plan, woody habitat structure creation, snow surveys, and planning for commercial thinning on Spada Lake lands. - Snohomish PUD biologists coordinated with Project staff regarding operations and maintenance activities to ensure that all Project activities were conducted in accordance with the TRMP, NWMP, and MMHPP.